برجاء الإنتظار ...

 • Treatment of infections caused by the bacteria Helicobacter pylori when given in combination with antibiotic therapy

-• Treatment or prevention of duodenal or stomach ulcer in patients requiring continued NSAID treatment (NSAID treatment is used against pain or inflammation)
+• Treatment or prevention of duodenal or stomach ulcer in patients requiring continued non-steroidal anti-inflammatory drug (NSAID) treatment (NSAID treatment is used against pain or inflammation)

 • Treatment of Zollinger-Ellison syndrome.